the-importance-of-body-language-in-negotiations

 Space and distance: Some people prefer keeping distance when engaging in negotiations – they choose, for example, sitting on opposite ends of a table.

-Body and posture: Some negotiators favour environments that reinforce formal, controlled behaviour such as sitting rather than standing.
+Body and posture: Some negotiators favor environments that reinforce formal, controlled behavior such as sitting rather than standing.

 Physical appearance and clothing: Some people may count on appearance attributes to express respect for the situation.